 Future signage at the on-ramps to US 29 from Reedy Fork Parkway.

 They also plan to replace the current Future I-785 sign with a new one (see photo below), however the current shield does not have the text Interstate on it as seen here.

-Photos taken along the path of I-785 between the Greensboro Loop along US 29.
+Photos taken approaching and along the path of I-785 between the Greensboro Loop along US 29. (* Newest)

 A 1/2 mile advance on the C/D lanes of the Greensboro Loop exit for US 29 North.
 The section up to the Hicone Road exit is up to interstate standards (and I-785 does not officially end until the end of the ramp, see the End I-785 sign in the distance).

 A 1/4 mile advance sign for the Hicone Road exit, notice the speed limit drops to 55 prior to the off-ramp.

 Signage at the Hicone Road exit includes a 1 1/2 Mile advance for Reedy Fork Parkway, but no exit number due to the non-limited access nature of US 29 for the next 11 miles.

 A Future I-785 sign prior to the Reedy Fork Parkway exit, this is going to be replaced as part of the Reedy Fork Parkway interchange project.

 *A year later, doesn't appear the sign has changed,but it's now behind some concrete barriers, photo by David Gallo.

 Construction prior to the Reedy Fork Parkway exit.
 They appear to be building a new bridge, presumably up to Interstate standards, this project is due to be completed in late 2024.